-Upon the occurrence of a CAA Trigger Event, Fannie Mae may, in its sole discretion, designate the Payment Date following such occurrence as the early termination date for the Collateral Administration Agreement by notice to the Issuer and the Indenture Trustee.
+(b) acceleration of the maturity of the Notes under the Indenture; or notice to the Issuer and the Indenture Trustee.
 Upon the occurrence of a CAA Early Termination Event, the Payment Date following such occurrence will be the early termination date for the Collateral Administration Agreement.
 Any such early termination date is referred to as the "CAA Early Termination Date."
 The occurrence of the CAA Termination Date due to the occurrence of a CAA Early Termination Event will constitute an Event of Default under the Indenture.